+Know your exit strategy.
 Know where your locker room is and how you are getting there.
 If you've had trouble with one team during a game, plan your exit to avoid the confrontation of being near that team if possible.